Xpra-org/xpra/docs/Usage/README.md

   <summary>Step by step</summary>

 Instead of starting and attaching to the session using a single command:\
-on the server which will export the application (`xterm` in the example), start an xpra server instance on a free display of your choice (`:100 in this example`):
+first connect to the server via ssh and start the xpra server instance on a free display of your choice (`:100 in this example`):
 ```shell
 xpra start :100 --start=xterm
 ```